 As an independent contractor, any income you earn must be reported on your tax return.
 If you do consulting work for multiple companies, all of them will report their earnings to the IRS.
 Therefore, it is important to understand how taxes work for consultants and how to calculate and pay self-employment taxes for your consulting work.
 When you receive money from your clients, it will be a payment for the full amount you charge.

+Usually, none of the money is withheld to pay taxes, as is the case with normal employees.
 The customer will pay you the full amount of your salary and you must withhold the appropriate amount of taxes.
-There is no doubt that guest speakers can be paid for their services (speaker fee) or receive honoraria.
-Both types of payments are considered taxable income and are subject to income tax withholding.
+Both speaker fees and honoraria are considered taxable income and are subject to income tax withholding.
 The amount of income tax withheld varies and depends on several factors, such as immigration status, tax treaty benefits, and the immigration history of the invited guest.

-If a guest speaker or consultant will receive payment from Vanderbilt University, the recipient must hold a visa that allows them to participate in conference activities or consultations in the U. S. Department of State and receive payment for those services.
+Travel expenses are not considered income and are therefore not subject to income tax withholding.
+These payments are considered business expenses.
+If a guest speaker or consultant will receive payment from Vanderbilt University, they must hold a visa that allows them to participate in conference activities or consultations in the U. S.